Jim Pankovits

-James Franklin Pankovits (born August 6, 1955 in Pennington Gap, Virginia) is an American professional baseball coach, a former Major League Baseball infielder and minor league manager.
+James Franklin Pankovits (born August 6, 1955) is an American professional baseball coach, a former Major League Baseball infielder and minor league manager.
 In MLB, he appeared in 318 games played, 316 of them with the Houston Astros.
 Pankovits was a manager in the minor leagues for 17 years, most recently in 2019 with the Lynchburg Hillcats, the High-A affiliate of the Cleveland Indians.